Cebu Technological University

-Cebu Technological University (Kinatumhaang Teknolohiko sa Sugbo), abbreviated as CTU and also known as Cebu Tech, is a public, non-sectarian, coeducational, state-funded higher education institution located in Cebu, Philippines.
+Cebu Technological University (Teknolohikal nga Unbersidad sa Sugbo), abbreviated as CTU and also known as CebuTech, is a public, non-sectarian, coeducational, state-funded higher education institution located in Cebu, Philippines.
 CTU was originally a part of the Philippine public high school system and traces its roots to the Manual Arts department of the Cebu Normal School (now the Cebu Normal University), and was founded independently in 1911 as the Cebu Trade School.
 In 1928, the institution opened its own campus near the Port of Cebu, where its main campus still stands today.

 The university, since its founding in 1911, was also previously known as Cebu Trade School, Cebu School of Arts and Trades, and Cebu State College of Science and Technology, until, in 2009, by the virtue of Republic Act 9744, it was converted into a state university, and assuming the name Cebu Technological University.

-The CTU system counts a total of 23 campuses, which consists of one main campus in Cebu City, nine satellite campuses, and 13 extension campuses.
-As of school year 2019–20, there are 41,395 students enrolled on the 23 CTU campuses located throughout the province of Cebu.
+The CTU system comprises 29 campuses: one main campus in Cebu City, 16 satellite campuses, and 12 extension campuses.
+As of school year 2025–26, there are 80 538 students enrolled on the 29 CTU campuses located throughout the province of Cebu.

-In 2020, CTU became the first university in Cebu to be awarded an overall rating of three stars by global higher education analyst Quacquarelli Symonds (QS) Stars team, following CHED's announcement of being one of the grantees of the “Fostering World Class Philippines Universities Project” in July 2019.
-The following year, in 2022, CTU was ranked in the 651+ bracket of the Quacquarelli Symonds (QS) Asian University Rankings.
-In 2022, CTU was given reporter status in the Times Higher Education World University Rankings, marking its inclusion to the prestigious list for the first time.
-Spain-based Cybermetrics Lab also ranks CTU in its Webometrics Ranking of World Universities, placing it 11th in the Philippines in the said ranking.
+Cebu Technological University (CTU) continues to achieve significant milestones in academic excellence, innovation, and internationalization.
+The university ranked 2nd in Cebu and 17th nationwide in the January 2026 Webometrics Ranking, reflecting its growing global presence in research and education.
+CTU also expanded its international reach by securing four recipients in the 2026–2027 Canada-ASEAN SEED Scholarship Program, while earning national recognition from the Intellectual Property Office of the Philippines as the 2025 Top Utility Model Filer and Top Utility Model Agent.
+These accomplishments highlight CTU's commitment to producing globally competitive graduates, advancing research and innovation, and strengthening its position as one of the country's leading state universities.